How to Wash Cloth Diapers

 You always want to start with the amount recommended on the container.
 However, if that doesn’t seem to be working, you can try increasing it slightly.

-If you discover you were using more than what is recommended (most people fall into this camp), reduce the amount back down.
+If you discover you were using more than what is recommended (many people unintentionally do this), reduce the amount back down.

 If you have soft water, you may need to use slightly less detergent than the recommendation.